 Any currently registered LHU student, with a valid student ID, can come to our office, during posted hours, and receive evaluation and treatment of illnesses and injuries.
 The following information is to be submitted PRIOR to beginning studies at LHU, to ensure accurate and timely care when you need it.

 Why does Glennon Health Services need my insurance information?

 While our services are provided at no additional charge there are some lab tests that are not included.
 Should you need those services, it is much easier to obtain the information BEFORE you are ill or injured, so it is quickly available.

 Can I get a Physical Exam at Glennon Health Services?

 YES!
 We can provide current LHU students with a FREE physical exam for Pre-Employment, PA Driver's License, Study Abroad, and Athletic Participation.
-To be eligible, a previous physical exam from your Primary Care Provider must be on record in our office.
-Appointment required.

 Can I get a prescription/refill at Glennon Health Services?

 No, but we can assist you with locating one of the many area pharmacies.
 Be sure to take your insurance/prescription cards with you.

 Can I have blood work/diagnostic testing done at Glennon Health Services?